DETAILED ACTION

 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filling date of the claimed invention was made to modify the invention of Naoki to include a blower housing that accommodates the indoor fan as taught by Ishiki protrudes into the cycle unit space through the communicating opening of Naoki in order to securely store the fan to prevent damages from environment.

-Claim 15: Naoki as modified discloses the apparatus as claimed in claim 14, wherein: the partition wall (6) divides the cycle unit space (where heat exchanger 9 is located) located at an upper side and the drive unit space (where fan 8 is located) located at a lower side; the blower housing (Ishiki, 21) protrudes upward through the communication opening (6b); and the partition wall (6) comprises at least one protrusion (annotated FIG.1) that protrudes upwardly.
+Claim 15: Naoki as modified discloses the apparatus as claimed in claim 14, wherein: the partition wall (6) divides the cycle unit space (where heat exchanger 9 is located) located at an upper side and the drive unit space (where fan 8 is located) located at a lower side; the blower housing (Ishiki, 21) protrudes upward through the communication opening (6b); and the first and second protrusions (annotated FIG.1) of the partition wall (6) protrude upwardly (see annotated FIG.1).

 Claim 16: Naoki as modified discloses the apparatus as claimed in claim 14, wherein a central longitudinal axis (to clarify, central longitudinal axis is an arbitrary which can be along imaginary x-axis in horizontal direction) of the air conditioner (air conditioner main body in FIG.1) extends in a horizontal direction.